naclonts/portfolio-blog/content/blog/prioritizing-your-email-inbox-with-ai/index.md

 In many jobs, people deal with a flood of incoming messages via email or chat software.
 This can be overwhelming and difficult to keep a handle on.
 In this situation, it's key to organize and prioritize messages.

 Traditional programming techniques don't offer a great way to help with this problem.
-However, using Large Language Models (LLMs), we can easily tackle tasks like sorting messages by priority, categorizing emails, and analyzing customer sentiment.
+However, using Large Language Models (LLMs), our apps can easily handle tasks like sorting messages by priority, categorizing emails, and analyzing customer sentiment.

 This article discusses a simple application built to prioritize emails.
 The demo here ranks emails from a Gmail inbox in order of importance.
 In practice, a tool like this might be useful in a shared inbox with many messages to help identify requests that need an immediate response.